- Non-cancerous Breast Conditions

 Signs and symptoms of breast changes

 Changes in the breasts may be caused either by benign (non-cancerous) conditions or cancer.
 The most common symptoms are likely to be caused by benign conditions.
 Still, it’s important to let your doctor know about any changes you notice.
 Benign conditions have many of the same symptoms as breast cancer, so it can be hard to tell the difference between benign and cancerous conditions from symptoms alone.
 Your doctor can do other tests to find out exactly what is causing the breast change.

 Some breast changes may not cause any symptoms and may be found during a mammogram.

 A benign breast condition often causes a lump.
 It may or may not feel tender.
 A woman might find it while showering, during other daily activities, or when checking her breasts or under her arms during a breast self-exam.
 Sometimes a doctor or nurse finds it during a breast exam.

 The younger a woman is, the more likely it is that a breast lump will be benign.
-The most common benign breast lumps are fibroadenomas (fi-bro-ad-uh-NO-muhs) and a combination of fibrosis (fie-bro-sis) and cysts (sists) that’s sometimes called fibrocystic (fie-bro-SIS-tick) changes.
-These are described in more detail in the section, “Types of non-cancerous breast conditions.”
+The most common benign breast lumps are fibroadenomas and a combination of fibrosis and cysts that’s sometimes called fibrocystic changes.
+(You can find a list of different breast changes in the section “Types of non-cancerous breast conditions.”)

 Although most lumps aren’t breast cancer, there is always a chance that a lump may be breast cancer, even in a younger woman.
 No matter what age a woman is, lumps and other changes must be checked to be sure they are not breast cancer.

 Having many lumps in both breasts is most often caused by the combination of fibrosis and cysts (fibrocystic changes).

 Breast lumps, like other symptoms, have to be considered along with other symptoms a woman may be having.
 For example, a new, tender lump that comes up at the same time as skin redness and a fever could be a sign of a breast infection.
 Still, any new lump or other change should be checked by a doctor, nurse, or other health care professional.